Lightnet/pyentitycraft/README.md

 # Created By: Lightnet

 # Status:
+ * Prototype.
- * prototype.
+ * Testing...

 # Information:
-  To build minecraft clone in python 3.11.x with panda3D and other packages.
+  To build minecraft clone in Python 3.11.x with Panda3D and other packages.

   By using the pipenv to isolated environment.
 So it act like any local machine computer for fixed version control.
 To prevent break packages and python version.